containers/podman-desktop/website/blog/2024-09-19-bootc-microshift.md

 ### Storage configuration

-By default, storage configuration [requires an LVM partition](https://github.com/openshift/microshift/blob/main/docs/contributor/storage/default_csi_plugin.md#default-volume-group) and thus LVMS will not be deployed.
-An alternative storage solution is required for storage utilization.
+By default, storage configuration [requires an LVM partition](https://github.com/openshift/microshift/blob/main/docs/contributor/storage/default_csi_plugin.md#default-volume-group) and LVMS storage manager will not be deployed.
+This is due to a limitation when building a RAW image.
+An alternative non-local storage solution is required to use OpenShift artifacts with storage capabilities.
+The feature to add LVM support is tracked in this [pull request](https://github.com/osbuild/images/pull/926).

 ## Conclusion